pcsaini/to-do-app/README.md

 # to-do-app
-A si,ple to do app
+A simple to do app